mclumd/lene/README.md

 ## Usage ##

+To interpret a Lisp file with `lene`, you can use the `load` or `loads` functions to parse a .lisp file into a Python object- a list based Tree.

+    data = lene.load(open('rep_fire.lisp'))

+This structure can then be read for linkages to convert to an RDF document.

 ### Testing ###
 This package is unit tested with `nosetests`.
 In the root of the package you can simply run `nosetests -v` and the test discovery runner will